What is a guarantor mortgage?

 A joint borrower sole proprietor mortgage involves a family member, such as a parent, joining the mortgage to bolster the borrowing capacity.
 This type of home loan allows for a bigger mortgage by combining incomes without adding the supporting family member to the title deeds.

 In this scenario, the guarantor's savings serve as a buffer for lenders.
-If the borrower fails to make payments, the savings may be used to cover the shortfall, protecting both parties' interests in the property outright.
+If the borrower fails to make payments, the savings may be used to cover the shortfall.

 Homeowners can leverage their own home as security for a guarantor mortgage.
 This commitment allows the borrower to access credit that may otherwise be unavailable due to bad credit or other financial limitations.